cpzielke/csc309-srp-facade-lab/README.md

 ## Getting started

-1. Fork this repo.
-2. Clone your fork to make a local copy.
-2. Build it.
+1. Duplicate this repo.
+Don't fork it.
+[Follow instructions here until step 4 in the Mirroring a repository section](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository).
+   * You will have a new repository that is a mirror of this one.
+2. Make your new repository private.
+3. Start working on the code.

 ## Evolving: Getting familiar with the code but making the situation worse...